Melvin0070/Learn-git/README.md

 # Beautiful Title
-*Melvin* made this file to learn github and git for the *first* time.
+*Melvin* made this file to learn github and git for the *first* time!
+Github is very nice...